Yash-Vekaria/ad-crawler/README.md

 ### To crawl inside a docker container

-Follow the steps below to perform crawls using a docker:
+Follow the steps below to perform crawls using a docker:<br>
 (The steps are highlighted for Ubuntu/Linux, but can be repeated for other OS as well)

 1. Check OS requirements and unistall any previous versions from [here](https://docs.docker.com/engine/install/ubuntu/).